-2.22.2 - Other Drugs
+2.22.2 - Other drugs

 Besides alcohol, other legal and illegal drugs are being used more often.
 Laws prohibit possession or use of many drugs while on duty.
-They prohibit being under the influence of any "controlled substance," amphetamines (including "pep pills," "uppers," and "bennies"), narcotics, or any other substance, which can make the driver unsafe.
-This could include a variety of prescription and over-thecounter drugs (cold medicines), which may make the driver drowsy or otherwise affect safe driving ability.
-However, possession and use of a drug given to a driver by a doctor is permitted if the doctor informs the driver that it will not affect safe driving ability.
+They prohibit being under the influence of any "controlled substance," amphetamines (including "pep pills," "uppers" and "bennies"), narcotics or any other substance that can make you an unsafe driver.
+This could include a variety of prescription and over-the-counter drugs (cold medicines) that may make you drowsy or otherwise affect your safe driving ability.
+However, possession and use of a drug given by a doctor is permitted if the doctor informs you that it will not adversely affect your ability to drive safely.

 Pay attention to warning labels for legitimate drugs and medicines, and to doctor's orders regarding possible effects.
 Stay away from illegal drugs.

-Don't use any drug that hides fatigue--the only cure for fatigue is rest.
+Don't use any drug that hides fatigue, the only cure for fatigue is rest.
 Alcohol can make the effects of other drugs much worse.
 The safest rule is don't mix drugs with driving at all.

-Use of drugs can lead to traffic accidents resulting in death, injury, and property damage.
-Furthermore, it can lead to arrest, fines, and jail sentences.
-It can also mean the end of a person's driving career.
+Use of drugs can lead to traffic crashes resulting in death, injury and property damage.
+Furthermore, it can lead to arrest, fines and jail sentences.
+It can also mean the end of your commercial driving career.